-These distribution graphs are based on 2014 results, but are very typical of most years, and give a good sense of the spread of results across units and teachers.
+These distribution graphs show the spread of results across units and lecturers (tutors ratings are not shown here but look very similar to those for lecturers).
 Clearly, ECU students are generally located toward the satisfied end of the scale.
+This distribution pattern is very similar from year to year.

 Figure 4.
-Distribution of Unit Mean OS results for 2014 units (where N >9).
+Distribution of Unit Mean OS scores for 2018, by unit offering (where resp N>9)